Alkl58/NotEnoughAV1Encodes/README.md

 If you press on cancel, the program will terminate ALL aomenc/rav1e/SVT-AV1 and ffmpeg processes.
 Don't press it if you have other encodes/instances running!

 SVT-AV1 encoding is limited to one instance.
-NEAV1E is using a pipe to encode with SVT-AV1.
+This limitation can be overwritten in the program settings.

 If you experience framelosses you may have a slightly corrupted video.
 Using the option "Reencode Lossless" might help with this issue.
-(Video will be encoded to utvideo - this may take alot of disk space)
+(Video will be reencoded - this may take alot of disk space)

 ---
 ### How does this program work?: